 In this first example illustration provided from an A+ rated carrier, we will be looking at how much $6,000 total premiums would generate over the first 30 years on a 10 pay whole life policy that the owner can continue to make base premium payments on after the initial 10 years.

-We chose $6,000 annual premiums for a reason as a parent might be able to hire a child and pay him an income without incurring a tax liability.
+We chose $6,000 annual premiums for a reason as a parent might be able to hire a child age 12 (age 14 in most states) and pay him or her an income without incurring a tax liability.

 Under current tax law a parent can pay a child up to $12,200 income tax free earnings (lowest tax bracket).
 Please consult with your tax advisor for your specific situation.

-So, for those of you who are entrepreneurs, you can employ your child.
+So, for those of you who are entrepreneurs, you can employ your child age 12 in some states and age 14 in most.
 Your child earns $12,200 income tax free.
 You get the write off (win-win).
 You can then place that income into a whole life insurance policy for your child.
 Down the road, your child can access the cash value income tax free via a life insurance loan.
 So, your child may never be taxed on that money.

-After 10 years, the policy’s dividend should be more than enough to cover any premium due.
+After 10 years, the dividend paid to the children’s life insurance policy should be more than enough to cover any premium due.

 And here is a whole life illustration for a child.
 This is a properly designed 10 pay whole life policy for a 4 yo boy with a guaranteed insurability rider with an A+ rated carrier focused on cash value growth.